DeLoooping/De.Loooping.Templates/README.md

 These elements are:

-### Content placeholders
+### Content blocks
 Syntax: `{{ here.comes.an.expression }}`

-Content placeholders begin with the opening delimiter `{{` and end with the closing delimiter `}}`.
+Content blocks begin with the opening delimiter `{{` and end with the closing delimiter `}}`.
 Between these two delimiters must be a [C# expression](https://learn.microsoft.com/de-de/dotnet/csharp/language-reference/language-specification/expressions), i.e. a value or some code that represents a value.

 Examples:
 - Strings: `"abc"`